Sam-Sims/kractor/README.md

 **kra**ken extr**actor**

-Kractor extracts reads from fastq `[.gz/.bz2]` files using taxonomic classifications obtained via Kraken2.
+Kractor extracts reads from FASTQ or FASTA `[.gz/.bz2]` files using taxonomic classifications obtained via Kraken2.
 It supports single or paired-end reads, can optionally include taxonomic parents or children, and uses minimal memory (~ 4.5 MB for a 17 GB FASTQ file).

-The end result is a `fast[q/a]` file containing all reads classified as the specified taxon(s).
+The end result is a FASTQ or FASTA file containing all reads classified as the specified taxon(s).

 Kractor significantly enhances processing speed compared to KrakenTools for both paired and unpaired reads.